 There is a ceiling of 120 students entering Year 7.
 Vacancies, which may subsequently occur, are filled by the High Performing Students Unit up until the commencement of Term 3.
 Vacancies that occur after this time are filled at the school’s discretion.
 If filled by the school, the reserve list continues to be used as the basis for enrolment.

-Entry to selective high schools in Years 8 to 11 based on decision made by the local school’s selection committee and unlike Year 7 entries, does not depend on a centralised program of entry.
+Entry to selective high schools in Years 8 to 11 is based on decisions made by the local school’s selection committee and, unlike Year 7 entries, does not depend on a centralised program of entry.

-The entrance examinations for Years 8-11 are conducted in the school hall each year, usually in late July/early August.
-The date and time will be advertised on this website up to four weeks prior to the date.
+The entrance examinations for Years 8-11 are conducted in the school hall each year.

 A common application package applies to all schools and is available from all selective high schools, school education group offices and on the Department of Education’s High Performing Student Unit website.
 A separate application form must be provided to each selective high school you choose, up to a maximum of three schools.